almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ## Courage in Today's Complex Corporate Climate: Leading the Work, Leading the People, Leading the Culture - 2020.08.21

-* have to be focused and drivie and deliver; who can take the project and complete it with the obstacles that may come up
+* have to be focused and driven and deliver; who can take the project and complete it with the obstacles that may come up
-* sometimes you have to take the opportunities that are presented instead of waiting on the opportunities that are given to you
+* sometimes You have to take the opportunities that are presented instead of waiting on the opportunities that are given to You
 * Gain understanding about why someone has refused to do an assignment.
 Sometimes it is not insubordination, but from a feeling of being overworked
-* Reality is that sometimes you are the only person of color that may be there.
+* Reality is that sometimes You are the only person of color that may be there.
-* The biggest difference can be whether you have opportunities.
+* The biggest difference can be whether You have opportunities.
 Not so much about the company being a big supporter of diversity.
-* Identify people that you want to be in their position and what they have done or are doing to get or stay in that position.
-YOu can have them as a mentor or sponsor.
+* Identify people that You want to be in their position and what they have done or are doing to get or stay in that position.
+You can have them as a mentor or sponsor.
 * You have to be able to reach out.
-Step outside your comfort zone.
+Step outside Your comfort zone.
-* you don't need to be an experienced professional to be a change agent.
+* You don't need to be an experienced professional to be a change agent.
 You just need to be able to come up with new ideas and to improve existing workflows
-* dont necessarily need to leave if there are not many Blacks at the top of the organization.
+* don't necessarily need to leave if there are not many Blacks at the top of the organization.
 Representation does matter as if we do not see those that look like us in the positions in where we want to go, we are less inclined to stay with that organization or employer
-* if you are in a position to make diversity happen, then do it.
+* if You are in a position to make diversity happen, then do it.
 As mentioned, one of the panelists mentioned that he prioritizing recommending Black people for opportunities and positions based off the skills that he knows about that person
 * in regards to COVID, it is important that employers are able to support their employees and have some flexibility given the circumstances.
-* because of social injustice, there are more discussions being held regarding the diversity of talent within the organization and how to make the companies at hirind diverse talent and improve the business at the same time
+* because of social injustice, there are more discussions being held regarding the diversity of talent within the organization and how to make the companies at hiring diverse talent and improve the business at the same time

 ## How to Interview at Amazon - Professionals

 didn't get to sit in on the entire session as I had another session that ended up getting cancelled

-* some of the points mentioned were that if you do not have a technical degree (i.e. business), that having a portfolio (ideally online) would be beneficial to you getting hired.
-That portfolio would demonstrate you skills.
+* some of the points mentioned were that if You do not have a technical degree (i.e. business), that having a portfolio (ideally online) would be beneficial to You getting hired.
+That portfolio would demonstrate You skills.

 ## Debt Free at 23: How I Paid Off $30,000+ Student Loans in One Year at 23!